Managing Complexity in Performance-based Defence Logistics Contracts

 10th January 2018 | Stuart Young

-As the scope of logistics-focused performance-based contracts increases so does the level of the associated management complexity which can lead to increased costs and performance degradation.
-This article will discuss how these problems arise and propose steps to manage the complexity by focusing on the key performance goals.
+As the scope of logistics-focused performance-based contracts increases, so does the level of the associated management complexity which can lead to increased costs and performance degradation.